-'Ancient Lands of Central Asia' is an active tour.
-Active tours require a good level of fitness, as they are physically more demanding.
-They may involve hiking, and some travel to remote, high altitude areas where tourist facilities are less developed.
+'Ancient Lands of Central Asia' is rated as a physical level 5 tour.
+As a whole, this itinerary requires a high level of fitness involving hiking and travelling to remote areas where tourist facilities are less developed.
+On this tour you will find: